 Best Headphones 2014

-Looking for the best headphones to buy?
-If you need something more bassy for your iPhone 5S or need something to go with a tablet like the Nexus 7, these are the over the ear and in ear cans you need to look out for in 2014.
+Looking for the best headphones to buy in 2014?
+Whether you need something to replace the white earphones on your iPhone or need something bassy and with noise-cancelling to drown out the commute, these are the over the ear and in-ear headphones to look out for.

 Picking the best headphones is no easy task.
 There are hundreds of pairs out there, from £10 throwaway ones to those that costs thousands of pounds, yes, thousands.
 The Beats By Dre range have brought headphones to public prominence but you won't find any rapper-branded headphones in our list of best headphones.
 We're after sound quality, comfort and pure design only.